ssorj/quiver/README.md

     Launch quiver senders and receivers

-    Arguments not processed by quiver-launch are passed to the 'quiver' command
+    Arguments not processed by quiver-launch are passed to the 'quiver' command.
+See the output of 'quiver --help'.

     positional arguments:
-      ADDRESS            The location of an AMQP node
+      ADDRESS            The location of a message queue

     optional arguments:
       -h, --help         show this help message and exit